Skip to main content

 Physical activity is a powerful tool for hormonal modulation, but the type and intensity of exercise matter.
 Different forms of exercise send different signals to your body.

 High-Intensity Interval Training (HIIT) ∞ This involves short bursts of all-out effort followed by brief recovery periods.
-HIIT is exceptionally efficient at improving and can trigger a significant release of growth hormone, which has favorable effects on body composition.
+HIIT is exceptionally efficient at improving insulin sensitivity and can trigger a significant release of growth hormone, which has favorable effects on body composition.

 Low-Intensity Steady-State (LISS) Cardio ∞ Activities like brisk walking or cycling are excellent for reducing stress, improving cardiovascular health, and assisting in fat loss without placing excessive stress on the body.